Kymorphia/gidgen/README.md

 These commands are useful for debugging the gidgen CLI program itself and pausing execution in GDB at specific points of binding processing.

+* **--log-code-locs** Log code locations in warnings.
+Useful for locating the source code which resulted in a particular warning (can be sorted to group similar issues).
 * **--dump-traps** Dump all binding generation traps, which GDB breakpoints can be set on.
 * **--trap REGEX** Add a binding generation trap matching REGEX, which will cause a GDB debugger breakpoint.